zef/swift-evolution/proposals/00xx-optional-binding-shorthand.md

 This change would introduce a new syntax that could be adopted, but would not require any changes to existing code.
 An automatic migration to encourage adoption of this syntax would be relatively simple, if desired.
-If desired, I would suggest doing the automatic replacement when both sides of the `=` are identical, but not suggesting the change for renamed variables.
+If so, I would suggest doing the automatic replacement when both sides of the `=` are identical, but not suggesting the change for renamed variables.